• Skip to primary navigation

 ➜ Get the recipe: Mazanec

 Mazanec is a Czech Easter bread made from rich yeast dough.
-The mazanec in the photo is a miniature version.
+The mazanec in the photo is a mini version.
 Before baking, traditional mazanec (regular size) is cut into a cross shape on the surface.

 Štrúdl, závin (Strudel or Roll)